apache/pekko/docs/src/main/paradox/typed/persistence-snapshot.md

 ---
-project.description: Append only event logs, snapshots and recovery with Akka event sourced actors.
+project.description: Append only event logs, snapshots and recovery with Pekko event sourced actors.
 ---
 # Snapshotting

-You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Akka Persistence](../persistence.md).
+You are viewing the documentation for the new actor APIs, to view the Pekko Classic documentation, see @ref:[Classic Pekko Persistence](../persistence.md).

 ## Snapshots